ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 | 128 | 128 | 16 |
 {: caption="Table 1.
 Examples of how application I/O size and IOPS affect the throughput" caption-side="top"}

-&sup1;If your cap is 1000 IOPS or 16K average I/O size, the throughput caps at whatever limit is reached first.
+&sup1;If your cap is 1000 IOPS or 16 K average I/O size, the throughput caps at whatever limit is reached first.

 Maximum IOPS can still be obtained when you use smaller I/O sizes, but throughput is less.
 The following example shows how throughput decreases for smaller average I/O sizes, when max IOPS is maintained.